 Department stores, shops and larger offices benefit the most from a security camera system.
 These types of businesses have people entering and exiting the facility on a daily/hourly basis.
 Because there are so many people involved, it is hard to keep tabs on what's going on.

 Proper security is critical in helping operations run smoothly and keeping buildings safe.
 Proper surveillance acts as a deterrent and can help answer many questions when a theft or break-in occurs.
-Having a video surveillance system allows you to keep tabs on what's going on.
+Having a video surveillance system allows you to keep tabs on what is going on.

 Video surveillance systems can also save businesses money by streamlining security.
 Hiring enough security guards to keep tabs on merchandise and people can be expensive.
 Security systems make it possible to do the job of several security officers, all from one location.
 This saves you money in personnel costs.